OOP2018/contacts-lite/README.md

 * **delete** stored objects from a database
 * manage object identities, so that each object has a unique identity and you don't create two copies of the same object

-ORM relieves the programmer of a lot of boring, repetitive programming required to directly save/retrieve object data in a database.
+ORM eliminates a lot of boring, repetitive programming needed to directly save objects as fields in a database, or create objects from field data.
+ORM does this by itself.

 You need 4 things to use ORM: